 If any of the other participating Shared Branches have coin machines that you can use, you may be subject to any fees or charges that are the policies of those credit unions.

 Other Important Information:

 - If you have a password on your account, the Shared Branch will not have access to that information and therefore will not ask for you to provide it.

 - If you have any alerts on your account such as Update Address, See Collections or Garnishments, you will not be able to do any transactions at the Shared Branches until those have been take care of with us.

-- Any cash back transaction of $500 or more will require a thumb print.
+- A cash back transaction of $500 or more may require a thumb print.

 - Transactions made after 7 p.m. will be posted on the next business day.

 - No third party check will be accepted.

 - A separate deposit slip for Shared Branching will be available at the participating credit unions in the network.